 FULLERTON, Calif. – A major renovation of a landmark Fullerton office building, Harbor Medical Center, was completed June 2017, with full and partial floors now available for lease.
 The EG architect office of Houston designed the new medical office building, which was successfully sold to Newport Beach-based Flinn West real estate.

-The real beauty of this iconic building is the fact that the original development was created by long-time Fullerton doctor, and the design has successfully kept the building the same while also giving it a complete facelift.
-The renovation details include 35,660 square-feet, a three-story corporate medical office building, prominent monumental signage available, half-mile proximity from the St. Jude Medical Center, a 2.49-acre site with abundant, free surface parking at 5.7:1,000-square-foot parking ratio, on-site storage available and 34,000 cars per-day on Harbor Boulevard.
+The real beauty of this iconic building is the fact that the original development was created by long-time Fullerton doctors, and the design has successfully kept the building the same while also giving it a complete facelift in line with the commercial building renovation plans.
+The renovation details include 35,660 square-feet, a three-story corporate medical office building, prominent monumental signage available, half-mile proximity from the St. Jude Medical Center, a 2.49-acre site with abundant, free surface parking at 5.7:1,000-square-foot parking ratio, on-site storage, business bathroom retrofit and 34,000 cars per-day on Harbor Boulevard.
+Perhaps one of the best features of the building is the amount of privacy it will provide for the business.
+Many businesses like open spaces and large windows, in order for the employees to feel happier and more comfortable within their surroundings, however, this does not always afford privacy.
+Therefore, having tinted windows from companies like Frost Shades of Nashville East is a good investment, to ensure that the building has openness as well as privacy.

 According to a statement, the three-story, 35,660-square-foot medical building now renders a full reskin of the building, boasting a new facade with a prominent main entrance, a glass enclosure for the second floor walkway; upgraded signage, including monument and building top signage; drought-resistant landscaping; a resurfaced parking lot; new lighting throughout the property; and renovations made to all of the mechanical systems.
 The available suites range in size from approximately 1,500 square feet to an entire floor just under 15,000 square feet.